They do at least have the bonus of signalling the end of the party and encouraging your little guests to leave your house!

 Most children will have a stash of crayons, Play Doh, play food, Lego etc. and no parent will object to a fresh tub of playdough or new colouring pens.

 Another addition to the book shelf is usually welcome.
 Perhaps go for something that ties with your theme or something new or unusual so that the guests aren’t likely to already have it.
+Try Thew Book People for good value box sets.
 Maybe a simple child’s cookery book might be welcome along with perhaps a cookie cutter.

 5. Activity Kits